 Here is another reference to the pastor being

-married with children, but Paul is not saying that a man must have children
+married with children, but Paul did not say that he must have children or

-to be the pastor of a church.
-Rather, he’s saying that if he does have
+even be married.
+Rather, he is saying that if he does have

 (72c)